-Working build up the mutual knowledge and collaboration between projects, enable a thorough discussion of the main lessons learnt by the projects, and feed the Knowledge Community with state-of-the art information.
-In physical and virtual meetings representatives of ERA-Net SES funded projects meet each other and invited experts.
-The Working Groups are open to those consortia that could not be awarded in ERA-SES calls as well as external initiatives, institutions and project consortia.
-Moreover, the findings and output of the Knowledge Community will help the program managers and policy makers from the involved funding partners to shape future calls and programs.
+Working build up the mutual knowledge and collaboration between projects, enable a thorough discussion of the main lessons learnt by the projects, and feed the ERA-Net SES Knowledge Community with state-of-the art information.
+In physical and virtual meetings, representatives of ERA-Net SES funded projects meet each other and invited experts.
+The working groups are open to those consortia that could not be awarded in ERA-Net SES calls as well as external initiatives, institutions and project consortia.
+Moreover, the findings and output of the knowledge community will help the program managers and policy makers from the involved funding partners to shape future calls and programs.

 - System Architecture and Implementation Modelling